 Rube Goldberg awards and achievements

-Rube Goldberg is the only cartoonist to be listed in the Merriam-Webster dictionary as an actual adjective.
-The phrase "Rube Goldberg" has been adopted into common use to mean "doing something simple in a very complicated way that is not necessary”.
-Cool.
+Rube Goldberg is the only cartoonist to be listed in the Merriam-Webster dictionary as an adjective.
+The phrase "Rube Goldberg" has been adopted into common use to mean "doing something simple in a very complicated way that is not necessary".

 In 1995, The US issued a commemorative stamp featuring Goldberg's self-operating napkin cartoon.

-The similarity in Rube’s work and fantastical devices seen in the likes of Looney Tunes, Tom and Jerry, Pee-Wee's Big Adventure (yes we just said that), even Back to the Future is no coincidence.
-The Bravery's 2005 video to "An Honest Mistake" actually features the band performing inside a Rube Goldberg machine, oh and a lot of dominoes.
+The similarity between Goldberg's work and the fantastical devices seen in the likes of "Looney Tunes", "Tom and Jerry", "Pee-Wee's Big Adventure", even "Back to the Future" is no coincidence.
+The Bravery's 2005 video to "An Honest Mistake" actually features the band performing around a Rube Goldberg machine, oh, and a lot of dominoes.

 Board games and video games have also been inspired by the works of Rube Goldberg.
 Mousetrap is a prime example.
 Yup, it all makes sense now right?
 The 1990's series of The Incredible Machine games, Freddi Fish 2: The Case of the Haunted Schoolhouse involve the need to search for missing pieces to a Rube Goldberg machine.
 Nice touch.

 Goldberg even got in on the game, no pun intended, in 1909.
 He developed the "Foolish Questions" game based on his cartoon of the same name.
 The game was very popular and had many versions between 1909 and 1934.

 What are some interesting examples of Rube Goldberg machines today?